Of All Things, How Did We End Up Debating the Country’s Name?

 How Did Yoga Become Soft Power?

-Besides downplaying the country’s diversity, then, a change in the very name of the nation — the debate continues to sound absurd when the country has, arguably, bigger problems to deal with — also attacks two values enshrined in the Constitution: secularism and equality.
+Besides downplaying the country’s diversity, then, a change in the very name of the nation also attacks two values enshrined in the Constitution: secularism and equality.
+Yet, proving that facts are stranger than fiction, this absurd, dystopian debate rages on — even with the country having arguably bigger problems to deal with than changing its name.

 But if a change of name is truly on the cards, there’s little to placate the citizens that the aftermath wouldn’t herald a logistical nightmare.
 Let alone updating millions of official documents bearing the stamp of the Government of India, everything — from currency notes to government-issued identity documents — might be forced to undergo a facelift.
-Indian citizens’ passports alone carry the distinction of being issued by the “Republic of India.”
+Indian citizens’ passports and voter IDs alone carry the distinction of being issued by the “Republic of India” and the “Election Commission of India,” respectively.
 One is bound to wonder, then, whether the repercussions of a move so drastic will be as traumatizing as the government’s demonetization move in 2016 that, reportedly, cost 33 citizens their lives.
 Will there be better planning this time?

 Amid the flurry of questions floating on social media, one, however, is easily answered: will the Constitution allow a change in name?
-The simple answer is: yes; the process, however, wouldn’t be a simple one.
+The simple answer is: yes; the process, however, wouldn’t be a simple — or an inexpensive — one.
 Besides requiring amendments to the Constitution itself, it would also present the massive legislative exercise of renaming laws that refer to the country as ‘India.’
 And, as Aman Lekhi — the former Additional Solicitor General of India in the Supreme Court, who also happens to be married to Meenakshi Lekhi, current Minister of State for External Affairs and Culture of India — told FirstPost: “The change is possible but is it necessary?”
 He added that “there are certain things that should be free of controversy and the name of the country should be highest on that list.”

 But, in the end, all said and done, one question still remains: if the country is indeed renamed, can every Indian citizen truly reckon with a change in the terminology of their national identity as swiftly as a parliamentary session might?
+Or, is a collective, national identity crisis on its way — dooming Indian citizens?